 - I organize and plan things from the evening.

 What more can I say?
 Even after coming up with these amazing tips that changed my life and saved my sanity, I still have piles of laundry sometimes and my house may look like a complete mess, too.
 I’m still not perfect at pre-planning meals, so I can leave my husband without lunch.

 The one thing that actually changed is that I don’t feel like I’m a bad wife anymore.
 And I certainly wouldn’t scold myself for that.
 What I feel is that I’m not a superhero.
 And I have no desire to be one.
 What really matters is that I should feel relaxed and happy, so if cleaning the bathroom won’t contribute to this feeling, then it certainly can wait until later.

 4. Reconnect with your husband

-There’s also too much going on for you postpartum: your body changes, you feel a lot of discomfort and sometimes pain, your hormones gives you a roller coaster ride every single day (who am I kidding?
+There’s also too much going on for you postpartum: your body changes, you feel a lot of discomforts and sometimes pain, your hormones give you a roller coaster ride every single day (who am I kidding?
 Multiple times a day!).
 And that’s just a tiny part of it.
 No wonder you want to stay untouched.

 How you can reconnect with your husband:

 - go on a date (or have a date at home)